Online safety

 At Highfields Primary School, we recognise that the use of technology is essential for our pupils and we are passionate about empowering children to become confident, global citizens who use the internet safely and responsibly.
-This goal can only be achieved when parents work alongside the school as partners in developing E-safety.
+However with this comes risk and it is important for children and parents to be aware of the risks and ways to ensure they are using the internet safely.
+This goal can only be achieved when parents work alongside the school as partners in developing online safety.

 Family Support